-This means that we technically still want a strength training barbell, which is usually known as a “power bar.”
-The best examples of this are the Rogue Ohio Power Bar and the Kabuki New Generations Power Bar.
+This means that we technically still want a strength training barbell, usually known as a “power bar.”
+In my opinion, the best example of this is the Ohio Power Bar made by Rogue Fitness.
+That’s the one I bought.

 These barbells look fairly standard to the untrained eye (aside from often being black), but they actually have a number of unique features that make them far better for building muscle than the barbells you’d find at the average commercial gym: